 Make the switch to LED to save energy – and money – this Christmas.

 Don’t fill those stockings with plastic!
-What about re-usable coffee cups or water bottles?
+What about reusable coffee cups or water bottles?
 Why not gift an experience day or a concert ticket?

 Christmas is a time for food, drink, and good times.
 Just be sure none of it goes to waste!

-Make Your own Christmas Crackers
+Make your own Christmas crackers

-Avoid shop bought crackers with cheap, tacky plastic gifts that will end up in landfill.
+Avoid shop-bought crackers with cheap, tacky plastic gifts that will end up in landfill.

 Follow these instructions for making your own eco crackers (including where to get the snaps!).